Contact Amanda Burris for more information.

 What is the schedule for the workshop?

-The workshop will be held in the Seville Ballroom on the second floor.
+The workshop will be held in the Seville room on the second floor.

 What should I bring?

 Attendees should bring their laptop and power cord.
+Attendees should download the free version of Davinci Resolve prior to the learn shop.
 Any other necessary materials will be provided.

 What will I learn?